F.A.Q.

 Q: What is the difference between an Associate and a Regular member of the NSFA?

 A: A Regular is an NSFA member in good standing who has an exercise teaching certification from the NSFA.
+Regular and Personal Trainer Memberships include practice liability insurance.

 Q. What is a Community Organization Membership?